Fritz Tegtmeier

-Fritz Tegtmeier (30 July 1917 – 8 April 1999) was a World War II Luftwaffe 146 aerial victories Flying ace and recipient of the coveted Knight's Cross of the Iron Cross.
-The Knight's Cross of the Iron Cross was awarded to recognize extreme battlefield bravery or successful military leadership.
+Fritz Tegtmeier (30 July 1917 – 8 April 1999) was a World War II Luftwaffe flying ace who had 146 aerial victories and received the coveted Knight's Cross of the Iron Cross.
+The Knight's Cross of the Iron Cross, and its variants, were the highest awards in the military and paramilitary forces of Nazi Germany during World War II.
 A flying ace or fighter ace is a military aviator credited with shooting down five or more enemy aircraft during aerial combat.